New Zealand to start easing tough COVID border controls

 New Zealand initially planned to start easing border controls last month and fully reopen in April but delayed the move as the Omicron variant emerged.

-Ardern said New Zealand's high vaccination rate - almost 95% of the population is double-jabbed, with a third also receiving a booster - meant change was now possible.
+Ardern said New Zealand's high vaccination rate -- almost 95 percent of the population is double-jabbed, with a third also receiving a booster -- meant change was now possible.

 The prime minister said 92 percent of adult Kiwis were expected to have a booster when the changes begin at the end of February.